 Section 165 of the Dodd-Frank Act was amended in 2018 by the Economic Growth, Regulatory Relief, and Consumer Protection Act (“Reform Act”) with respect to the applicability of the enhanced prudential standards, most notably by raising the total asset threshold for general application of enhanced prudential standards from $50 billion to $250 billion.
 The Reform Act also authorized the Federal Reserve to apply enhanced prudential standards to banking organizations with between $100 and $250 billion in total assets, but only if the Federal Reserve first determines that a particular enhanced prudential standard is appropriate in consideration of various risk-based factors (including capital structure, riskiness, complexity, financial activities, size, and any other risk-related factors that the Federal Reserve deems appropriate).
 Pursuant to the Reform Act, the federal banking agencies implemented rulemakings in 2019 that apply tailored enhanced prudential standards to banking organizations with at least $100 billion in assets, with varying levels of stringency across the four categories of banking organizations (discussed above).

 A firm categorized as a globally systemically important bank (“GSIB”) must maintain an additional capital buffer (known as its “GSIB surcharge”) based on the risks its failure or distress could pose to the U.S. financial system.
 A July 27, 2023 rule proposal would implement a number of changes to the GSIB surcharge calculation, including (i) measuring on an average basis over the full year the systemic indicators that are currently measured only as of year-end; (ii) measuring GSIB surcharges in 10-basis point increments instead of 50-basis point increments; and (iii) making improvements to the measurement of some systemic indicators to better align them with risk.
-This rule comment period ended in January 2024, with a yet to be disclosed effective date.
+The future of the proposed rulemaking is unclear pending leadership changes at the Federal Reserve in 2025.

 -